Experimental and Quasi-experimental Variations

 As we have seen, an experiment in which a government support program is randomly allocated among similarly eligible applicants enables researchers to recover the causal effect of the program in a straightforward way.
 (Let’s call the variation in housing assistance from this randomized experiment an “experimental” variation.)
 However, it would be difficult to run such experiments for most government programs.
 Just imagine what would happen if government suddenly begins to provide cash and food assistance for a small number of randomly chosen low-income families only.

 But researchers can still learn a great deal about the causal effect of a government program without running a randomized experiment.
 Consider the following example.
-While all eligible American households can apply for the same government welfare programs, actual implementation of the programs are usually done by state governments.
+While all eligible American households can apply for the same government welfare programs, actual implementation of the programs is usually done by state governments.
 As a result, the timing of welfare transfers often differs across different states.
-Some states make their welfare transfers once in a month in the beginning of each calendar month, others in the middle of a month, and some others make staggered and/or biweekly payments.
+Some states make their welfare transfers once in a month in the beginning of each calendar month, others in the middle of a month, and some others make biweekly transfers.

 Economist Fritz Foley predicted that the timing of welfare transfers would be closely related to crime rates.
 In states where welfare transfers are made once in the beginning of a month, welfare recipients may find themselves out of cash and benefits near the end of the month.
 They then may look for additional income from criminal activities, causing crime rates in these states to increase near the end of a calendar month.
 Similarly, crime rates would be higher near the middle of each month in states where the transfers are made in the middle of the month.
 He tested this hypothesis using data on welfare transfer timing and crime rates from multiple U.S. cities, and found the results in support of his prediction.
 This finding suggests that government welfare transfers reduce recipients’ criminal risk.